 So much for kicking your feet up.

-The reality is that the internet is flooded with ebooks, “ultimate guides to,” checklists and other content being tucked away behind form fills.
+The reality is that the internet is flooded with ebooks, “ultimate guides to,” checklists, and other content being tucked away behind form fills.

-With so many companies creating content, and many of them doing so without much attention to detail or quality, buyers have taken note and approach conversion forms with an increasing level of skepticism.
+With so many companies creating content, and many of them doing so without much attention to detail or quality, buyers have taken note and they approach conversion forms with an increasing level of skepticism.

 In an environment where buyers are suffering from form fatigue and conversion rates are dropping, it begs the question, should you still be gating your content?